wandersons13/Graphite-Appeal/README.md

 The **Graphite Appeal** theme is only complete with its 'userChrome.css', see below how to add it to your Firefox.

-You can download the 'userChrome.css' [here](https://github.com/wandersons13/Graphite-Appeal/releases).
+You can copy the 'userChrome.css' [here](https://github.com/wandersons13/Graphite-Appeal/blob/main/userChrome/userChrome.css).

 ### How to install the userChrome.css?